GoekeLab/bambu-singlecell-spatial/README.md

 ### **Installation**
 To run this pipeline, you will need Nextflow and Docker (or Singularity if you are working on a high performance computing clusters).
-Latest version is recommended for the installation.
+Latest version is recommended.

 ### **General Usage**
 We can test if this pipeline is installed correctly by running the following code using a small test set that comes with the Docker container.